Centre Pompidou Paris

-The permanent collection of the Centre Pompidou – amounting to over 100,000 pieces of modern and contemporary art, design, and architecture – is one of the largest in the world and includes masterpieces by Pablo Picasso, Marc Chagall, Joan Miro, Amedeo Modigliani, Henri Matisse, Vassily Kandinsky, Ferdinand Leger, Constantin Brancusi, Man Ray, Jean Dubuffet, Henri Cartier-Bresson, Le Corbusier, Alberto Giacometti, Andy Warhol, Bruce Nauman, Jasper Morrison, (,..) just to name a few.
+The permanent collection of the Centre Pompidou – comprising over 100,000 pieces of modern and contemporary art, design, and architecture – is one of the largest in the world and includes masterpieces by Pablo Picasso, Marc Chagall, Joan Miro, Amedeo Modigliani, Henri Matisse, Vassily Kandinsky, Ferdinand Leger, Constantin Brancusi, Man Ray, Jean Dubuffet, Henri Cartier-Bresson, Le Corbusier, Alberto Giacometti, Andy Warhol, Bruce Nauman, and Jasper Morrison, to name just a few.

-The Pompidou is one of the most active cultural centers in Europe, constantly presenting exhibitions, workshops, conferences, concerts, and educational programs.
+The Pompidou is one of the most active cultural centers in Europe, constantly featuring exhibitions, workshops, conferences, concerts, and educational programs.

-The Centre Pompidou and its surroundings are also a reference point in the heart of Paris where people from all over the world spend time and express their creativity on the iconic sloping square leading to the museum’s main entrance, simply meet at the museum cafe, visit its shops or go up to the center’s panoramic deck on its top-level to get an enthralling view of Paris.
+The Centre Pompidou and its surroundings are also a reference point in central Paris, a place where people from all over the world spend time and express their creativity on the iconic sloping square leading to the museum’s main entrance, simply meet at the center’s cafe, visit its shops, or reaching the panoramic deck on the building’s top to get spectacular views of central Paris.

 Centre Pompidou, interior views, photos by Mark B. Schlemmer, Kaysgeog, and Bruno Collinet